kaspermunch/PopulationGenomicsCourse/Exercises/GWASQC/README.md

 One of the most important aspects of a GWAS is to do thorough Quality control (QC) of the data before analysing it.

 ### Software:
-We will be using plink 1.9 which can be downloaded [here](https://www.cog-genomics.org/plink/1.9/).
+We will be using plink 1.9.
 Plink is a comprehensive tool for handling and analyzing SNP data that can perform many different kinds of analyses.
-In the left side panel of the website you can see links to the documentation of the different plink data formats and functions.
+Check the documentation [here](https://www.cog-genomics.org/plink/1.9/)
 If you want info about a specific command you can also use help command:
 ```
 plink --help <name_of_command>